LonamiWebs/Telethon/client/doc/concepts/sessions.rst

   It's useful when you don't have file-system access.

 If you would like to store the session state in a different way, you can subclass :class:`session.Storage`.
+You may also find `custom third-party session storages in Telethon's wiki <https://github.com/LonamiWebs/Telethon/wiki/Session-Storages>`_.
+Be careful with any third-party code you install, as they could steal the login credentials.
+Only use session storages you trust, and pin the specific versions you have audited.

 Some Python installations do not have the ``sqlite3`` module.
 In this case, attempting to use the default :class:`~session.SqliteSession` will fail.